 You also have a very handy audit log, which shows you all actions performed by each user.
 Very handy if your site mysteriously breaks and you need to find out why.

-Kinsta has some handy looking analytics to tell you how your site is performing, response times, Geo & IP, CDN usage and more.
+Kinsta has some handy-looking analytics to tell you how your site is performing, response times, Geo & IP, CDN usage and more.
 All very simple to understand with graphical charts.

 Kinsta do daily backups as standard with the option to create up to 5 manual backups, backup every 6 hours for an additional $50 per site/month or hourly for an additional $100 per site/month.

-Which is rather expensive in comparison to Guru, who perform backups every 4 hours on all standard plans (which start from only £4.99) and hourly on their pro plans (which start from £29.99) at no extra cost.
+This once again is rather expensive in comparison to Guru, who perform backups every 4 hours on all standard plans (which start from only £4.99) and hourly on their pro plans (which start from £29.99) at no extra cost.

 Although the Kinsta backups seem considerably easier to manage and more user friendly, with the option to restore to staging or live .
 My Guru backups by comparison are done with R1soft backup via cpanel and are quite cumbersome to deal with and I have on many occasions had to contact Guru support to get them to perform a restore as it wouldn’t work via the control panel.